-Unfortunately, the names and addresses of individual registered persons can’t be given to the general public due to the NZ privacy law.
-If the vehicle is registered in the name of a company, the name and address of the company will be displayed in our full report.
-However, there’s likely no need to search for the owner yourself.
+Unfortunately, the names and addresses of individual registered persons can’t be given to the general public due to the NZ privacy law regulations.
+If the vehicle is registered in the name of a company, the name and address of the company will be displayed in our vehicle report.

-If you need to find the offender who caused an incident with your vehicle, it’s best to report the incident to the police and your insurance company.
+If you need to find the offender who caused an incident with your vehicle, it’s best to report the incident to the Police and your insurance company.

-If you need to find the owner of an abandoned vehicle, it's best to report it to your local council — they will sort it out.
+If you are concerned about an abandoned vehicle, it's best to report it to the Police or to your local council — they will sort it out.